roliveiravictor/demo-wagen/README.md

   -   Clone this repository and open build.gradle with Android Studio

   -   By trying different branches, make sure to clean install the APK.
-Not doing this might crash the right on its opening, due to difference between ROM schemas.
+Not doing this might crash the App right on its opening, due to different ROM schemas.

 # Requirements